johngage/berkeley2050/content/intro.md

 ## Berkeley 2050 Vision materials

-Most recent update: **Wednesday, August 14, 2019**
+Most recent update: **Tuesday, September 17, 2019**

-- Based on draft document prepared for August 1, 2019 6:30pm meeting City Hall, sixth floor.
+- Based on draft document prepared for August 1, 2019 6:30pm meeting City Hall, sixth floor; revised draft, September 1, 2019 in process of replacing initial draft.
+- The Table of Contents reflects the parallel nature of this document: for each Task Force chapter, I'm building a companion chapter exploring each data source, each measurement, each quantitative analysis and extrapolation, utilizing interactive Jupyter notebooks to acquire and visualize the data.
+The central thread leads through the chapters of the Taskforce document; the secondary thread in the TOC leads through the companion chapters.

 - ### Note for all readers: